MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 Welcome to the Microsoft Quantum Development Kit!
 The QDK contains all the tools you'll need to build your own quantum programs and experiments with Q#, a programming language designed specifically for quantum application development.
-Specifically, Q# allows you to write sub-programs that execute on an adjunct quantum processor under the control of a classical host program and computer.

 To jump right in, you can head over to the [QDK installation guide](xref:microsoft.quantum.install).
 You'll then be guided through installing the Quantum Development Kit on Windows, Linux, or MacOS machines so that you can write your own quantum programs.